 - Brief project description that clearly states begin and end location.

 - Preliminary detailed cost estimate sheet.
 If cost will be shared, clearly identify participating funding.
 (Engineering fees are NOT reimbursable)

 - Google Earth map with a line showing project location and alignment.

 - Detailed map of project location, clearly showing the outdoor recreation unit to which the road provides access, e.g., park entrance or public water access.
 PRIM maps are a good resource.

-- Letter of support from the County Engineer.
+- Current year letter of support from the County Engineer.

-- Letter of support from the DNR unit manager or area staff who represent the DNR unit or facility being accessed by the road project.
+- Current year letter of support from the DNR unit manager or area staff who represent the DNR unit or facility being accessed by the road project.
 (State park, water access, wildlife management area, state forest, etc.)

 If the project location is not clearly defined, or any of the above 7 items are omitted, the application will be returned.